jjfriedman/TA-Research/README.md

 This code is inspired by the code developed by Teresa Schultz for her FSCI 2025 Workshop available here: (https://github.com/schauch/OpenAlexRFSCI2025).

-I am *NOT* R coder.
+I am *NOT* an R coder.
 This code represents my attempt to try to solve two problems with the OpenAlex web interface:
 1. That OpenAlex often doesn't play nice with Excel.
 2. That it takes a fire hose approach that can require removing a lot of columns depending on your needs.